Cults and Relationships with Narcissists

 Doing little things you enjoy can help you feel more present and less overwhelmed.

-Make practical and safe plans for leaving – if you're ready for that.
+Make practical and safe plans for leaving – if and when you're ready for that.

 5.)
 Get in Touch With Your Feelings